 - Substance Abuse means, but is not limited to, consumption or possession of alcoholic beverages on school premises, at school-related activities, or arriving at school under the influence.
 Use or possession of a controlled substance or smoking materials on school premises. - Sexual Harassment means, but is not limited to, unwelcome sexual advances, unwelcome physical contact of a sexual nature.
-"Unwelcome verbal or physical conduct of a sexual nature" includes, but is not limited to, the deliberate, repeated making of unsolicited gestures or comments, or the deliberate, repeated display of offensive sexually graphic materials. - Vandalism means, but is not limited to, destruction or theft of school, parish or personal property.
+"Unwelcome verbal or physical conduct of a sexual nature" includes, but is not

+- limited to, the deliberate, repeated making of unsolicited gestures or comments, or the deliberate, repeated display of offensive sexually graphic materials. - Vandalism means, but is not limited to, destruction or theft of school, parish or personal property.
 Parent(s) / guardian(s) of students shall be responsible for the vandalism of their children.
-The acts of vandalism that result in significant damage include burglary, theft, malicious mischief, property damage, breaking and entering, and arson. - Fighting or physical harm to another in school, on school premises, on busses, during school-related activities, or while on field trips, etc. - Possession on school premises or at school-related activities of printed or written materials deemed inappropriate or obscene by a teacher or administrator. - Truancy means any absence of one or more days from school during which the principal or teacher has not been notified in writing of the legal cause of such absence by the parent(s)/guardian(s) of the absent pupil and also means intermittent attendance carried on for the purpose of defeating the intent of (the Compulsory Attendance law). - Verbal abuse, such as swearing, obscene language, disrespect for teachers, other adults, or students.
+The acts of vandalism that result in significant damage include burglary, theft, malicious mischief, property damage, breaking and entering, and arson. - Fighting or physical harm to another in school, on school premises, on busses, during school-related activities, or while on field trips, etc. - Printed or Written Materials Possession on school premises or at school-related activities of printed or written materials deemed inappropriate or obscene by a teacher or administrator. - Truancy means any absence of one or more days from school during which the principal or teacher has not been notified in writing of the legal cause of such absence by the parent(s)/guardian(s) of the absent pupil and also means intermittent attendance carried on for the purpose of defeating the intent of (the Compulsory Attendance law). - Verbal abuse, such as swearing, obscene language, disrespect for teachers, other adults, or students.
 This includes written abusive language by note, relayed over Internet/email, or any other electronic or technological transmission. - Any severe or inappropriate conduct on school premises or at school-related activities that endangers the life or safety of another.
-This includes threats, verbal or written, which imply physical or mental harm.
+This includes threats, verbal or written, which imply physical or mental harm. - Weapons The possession or use of a weapon or any object deemed potentially harmful to others.